Hyper-Calvinism: Adherents

 The term "Hyper-Calvinist" is sometimes used as a pejorative; Jim Ellis suggests that "it seems as if anyone to the right of one's own theological position is fair game to be labeled a hyper-Calvinist."
 Notwithstanding this, people who have been described as Hyper-Calvinists include John Skepp (d.
 1721), Lewis Wayman (d.
 1764), John Brine (d.
 1765), and John Gill (d.
 1771).
+Additionally, The Gospel Coalition described the Westboro Baptist Church of Fred Phelps as a Hyper-Calvinist church.

 David Engelsma notes that his own denomination, the Protestant Reformed Churches in America, has been labelled as "Hyper-Calvinist" for its rejection of the "well-meant offer of the gospel".
 Engelsma disputes this label, and says that Hyper-Calvinism is instead "the denial that God in the preaching of the gospel calls everyone who hears the preaching to repent and believe... that the church should call everyone in the preaching... that the unregenerated have a duty to repent and believe."

 Differences from orthodox Calvinism

 Hyper-Calvinism doctrine

-The beliefs which have been termed "Hyper-Calvinism" may be seen in historic writings of numerous Calvinistic ministers and clearly in the Gospel Standard Articles of Faith (See Articles 24, 26, 27, 28 and 29).
+The beliefs which have been termed "Hyper-Calvinism" may be seen in historic writings of numerous Calvinistic ministers and in the Gospel Standard Articles of Faith (See Articles 24, 26, 27, 28 and 29).
 The Hyper-Calvinism of these articles arose in part as a reaction to the Amyraldism of men like Richard Baxter.
 According to J. I. Packer, Baxter "devised an eclectic middle route between Reformed, Arminian, and Roman doctrines of grace: interpreting the kingdom of God in terms of contemporary political ideas, he explained Christ's death as an act of universal redemption (penal and vicarious, but not substitutionary), in virtue of which God has made a new law offering pardon and amnesty to the penitent.
 Repentance and faith, being obedience to this law, are the believer's personal saving righteousness."